akdombrowski/pingone-express_js-sample-app-guide/README.md

 `./step1/app.js`

-1. In the console, navigate to Connections > Applications and create a new PingOne App Connection using the OIDC Web App template.
+1. In the [PingOne console](https://pingidentity.com/signon), navigate to Connections > Applications and create a new PingOne App Connection using the OIDC Web App template.
 2. On the Configuration tab, add the Redirect URI:
    `http://localhost:3000/callback`

 ---

 ###### *Keep this page open!
-The values that are required for the .env file in the next step can be found here.
+The values that are required for the .env file in the next step can be found here

 ![PingOne](images/p1-app-conn-configuration-redirectURI.svg)